Other advice & support

 British Association of Counsellors and Psychotherapists

-The BACP is a useful source of information if you would like to find out more about what is involved in counselling and therapy.
+The BACP is a useful source of information if you would like to find out more about what is involved in counselling and psychotherapy.

 Offers help in understanding depression (not a crisis organisation).
 Runs ‘Friends in Need’ as a way for people affected by depression, or supporting someone with depression, to talk online and meet up with groups in their local area.